kemitchell/MulanPSL/MulanPSL.en.md

 **Legal Entity** means the entity making a Contribution and all its Affiliates.

-**Affiliates** means entities that control, or are controlled by, or are under common control with a party to this License, ‘control’ means direct or indirect ownership of at least fifty percent (50%) of the voting power, capital or other securities of controlled or commonly controlled entity.
+**Affiliates** means entities that control, or are controlled by, or are under common control with a party to this License, 'control' means direct or indirect ownership of at least fifty percent (50%) of the voting power, capital or other securities of controlled or commonly controlled entity.

 **Contribution** means the copyrightable work licensed by a particular Contributor under this License.